russellpropert/russellpropert.github.io/MIT-MERN/04week/downloads/style-guides/ES6-style-guide.md

     }())

     // bad - returns `undefined` instead of the value on the next line - always happens
-    //when `return` is on a line by itself because of ASI (Automatic Semicolon Insertion)! function foo() {
+    // when `return` is on a line by itself because of ASI (Automatic Semicolon Insertion)! function foo() {
       return
         'search your feelings, you know it to be foo'